 | What types of boats can I finance with Essex?

-We offer financing options for: Standard & Custom Power or Sail Boats, Multi-Hull Boats, Pontoon Boats, and Electric Boats in 1994 model year and newer.
+We offer financing options for: Standard & Custom Power or Sail Boats, Multi-Hull Boats, Pontoon Boats, and Electric Boats 1998 model year and newer.
+Pleasure use rates published on Essex websites are available for boats 2008 model year and newer.
+Different rates apply for model years 1998 - 2007.

-We also offer financing options for High Performance Boats, Houseboats, Older Boats (1970 – 1993), Antique & Classic Boats (1919 - 1969), Wooden Boats and Repowers.
+We also offer financing options for High Performance Boats, Houseboats and Wood Hull Boats.
 Different rates, down payment requirements, and restrictions may apply.

 | Does Essex offer boat loans for people residing in all 50 states?